-Yes - If you have never taken a NASBLA approved boating safety course and you fall within the phasein schedule (no grandfathering).
+Yes – If you have never taken a NASBLA approved boating safety course (no grandfathering).
 Find a list of classroom courses »

 No – If you have previously taken a NASBLA approved boating safety course and still have a card/certificate.
 Most state boating courses, United States Coast Guard Auxiliary courses, and United States Power Squadrons courses are NASBLA approved.

 No – If you hold or have held a license to operate a vessel (Master, Captain, or Mate) issued by the United States Coast Guard.
 You must carry this license on board while operating a recreational vessel.
 If you would like to obtain a Virginia Lifetime Boaters Card, fill out this application.

 No – If you are or have been a surface warfare officer/enlisted surface warfare specialist in the United States Navy.
 (Note: a copy of valid DD-214 or certification from your Command will fulfill this requirement.)
 You must carry documentation on board while operating a recreational vessel.
 If you would like to obtain a Virginia Lifetime Boaters Card, fill out this application.